Lanzhou-J/wedding-dress-app/README.md

 In my application I used 11 tables in my ERD.
 The relationships between the tables include one-to-one(e.g. user & shop), one-to-many(e.g. shop & dresses, user & carts), and many-to-many (carts & dresses).
 As you can see in ERD, the tables that have relationships are connected with each other(via foreign key or join table).
 By using these database relations, I achieved CRUD functions for shops/dresses and can create carts for each user and allow them to add many items to the last cart(not completed/paid cart).

 For creating a wedding dress record, I use tables such as sizes/lengths/silhouettes/necklines/sleeves, these tables and dress have an "one-to-many" relationship, for example, a silhouette style "Mermaid" can have many dresses, while a dress can only have one silhouette style.
 These tables make it easier for shop owners to create a new dress using dropdown lists in the form.
 These relationships are achieved through the use of foreign keys (a foreign key can reference another table), for example, in the dress table there are "size_id", "neckline_id", "silhoette_id", or "shop_id" etc.

+In controllers, I minimised all the database calls needed for performing an action using `.includes()`.

 ## R19 - Database schema design:
 I designed the database ERD using dbdiagram.io, the DBML text is put in db directory. `db/dbdiagram.dbml`